theninthsky/renderprime/README.md

 <h1 align="center">Renderprime</h1>

-This project aims to create the fastest prerender server possible.
+This project aims to be the fastest prerender server possible.
 <br>
 It leaverages caching and uses functional navigations to achieve unmatched performance, far exceeding tools like _[Prerender](https://github.com/prerender/prerender)_ and _[Rendertron](https://github.com/GoogleChrome/rendertron)_.